Today20092/Shlink-API/README.md

 domain = 'go.domain.com'
 ```

-in the autohotkeyscript change the variabel for the path
+in the autohotkeyscript change the variable for the path

 ```autohotkey
 pythonPath :="C:\Users\Ayoub\Documents\Shlink API\shorten-url.py "